DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 ___

 ## Booting Your Raspberry Pi
-After writing the Raspberry Pi OS image, you can remove the Micro SD card from your PC and insert it into the slot on the Raspberry Pi.
+After writing the Raspberry Pi OS image, you can remove the microSD card from your PC and insert it into the slot on the Raspberry Pi.

-1. Ensure the Raspberry Pi is not plugged into power.
+**Always ensure the Raspberry Pi is not plugged into power when you insert or remove the microSD card.**

-2. Insert the Micro SD card into the slot taking care to orient it the correct way.
+1. Insert the microSD card into the slot taking care to orient it the correct way.
-3. Attach an HDMI monitor with the appropriate cable for your device (standard or micro HDMI).
+2. Attach an HDMI monitor with the appropriate cable for your device (standard or micro HDMI).
-4. Plug in an appropriate power supply for your device (Official Raspberry Pi or Canakit power supplies are a good choice.)
+3. Plug in an appropriate power supply for your device (Official Raspberry Pi or Canakit power supplies are a good choice.)
-5. Watch the monitor for signs of life.
+4. Watch the monitor for signs of life.

 Booting could take several minutes the first time.
 If you see a Raspberry Pi Desktop logo on the monitor, things are moving in the right direction.
 Just be patient.